 Visit the Colosseum

 Any time Rome is quiet and tourist-free is a great time to visit otherwise crowded landmarks like the Colosseum.
-You can opt for an indipendent visit by buying a standard single ticket or book a private Colosseum tour to get access to areas closed to the general public such as the Arena Floor and the Colosseum Undergrounds.
+You can opt for an independent visit by buying a standard single ticket or book a private Colosseum tour to get access to areas closed to the general public such as the Arena Floor and the Colosseum Undergrounds.
 Even in the case you only want to visit the areas open to everyone, you can purchase your ticket online beforehand and get a fast-track entrance.

 February is a bit of a tricky time.
-I always suggest to include the Roman Forum and Palatine Hill when you visit the Colosseum because they are all included in the same ticket that lasts two days.
+I always suggest including the Roman Forum and Palatine Hill when you visit the Colosseum because they are all included in the same ticket that lasts two days.
 In February, however, the Roman Forum and Palatine Hill are quite cold and you definitely need to make sure you go when it’s not raining.
 If you do decide to visit all the archaeological sites included in the ticket, make sure to wear warm clothes and consider thermal layers.

 Don’t miss our tips for visiting the Colosseum.